Last Updated: October 9, 2020.

-If you’ve been around a while, you’re probably familiar with the lists of 100 goals I’d write every year.
-And I saying, “But you missed 2018!”
-And it’s true—2018 came hot and heavy; I wasn’t in any position to commit to a list that ambitious.
+If you’ve been around awhile, you’re probably familiar with the lists of 100 goals I’d write every year.
+And saying, “But you missed 2018!”
+And —2018 indeed came hot and heavy; I wasn’t in any position to commit to a list that ambitious.
 And I could probably say the same now—with a bigger and better Live from the 3.5 than ever, Chatting with Casey picking up steam and a slew of other things in the works, I likely wouldn’t be wrong.
 But if you’ve been around a while, you’ll probably know my Achilles heel—much like Marty McFly, I can’t turn down a good challenge.

 Welcome to The 2019 200 — Because When You Skip a Year, 100 Just Won’t Do!

 This post?
 This post has history.
 Zach and I go way back, and he’s easily one of the people I respect most in this game.
 We’re talking the guy who had a podcast long before Toronto was anywhere on it and got media coverage when he worked to show what life was really like when you tried to live it all off sponsorships.
 There’s a lot he sees coming before they blow up and proves unstoppable when he digs his teeth into something.

 Which is why I felt a little inspired when he challenged me to tackle 2019 with not one hundred goals, but two.

 It won’t be easy, but I’m working a lot harder than I used to—and smarter, too.

 With so much going on in my life, slowing down ain’t much of an option, and my to-do lists are the things that keep me going.
 But I’ve mostly kept them to myself as I work on all the things—I think it’s time to make ’em public again so there’s a chance I can get everything done.

 So without further ado, let’s dive into The 2019 200—because no one creates anything innovative without pushing some boundaries first!

 The 2019 200 — The List